tsgrover/databricks-dab-examples/README.md

 ## Repo Structure

 The repository is organized into multiple folders, each representing a distinct project:
+- [`flights-simple`](flights-simple): Simple end to end project with workflows & DLT, source code (simple library), tests
+- [`flights-bundle-template`](flights-bundle-template): Bundle template to deploy a version of [`flights-simple`](flights-simple) with different options:
+  - classic or serverless workflows
+  - library packaged as wheel or using relative imports
 - [`dais-2024-dab-mod-orch-template`](dais-2024-dab-mod-orch-template): Simple template for DAB
-- [`flights-simple`](flights-simple): Simple end to end project with workflows & DLT, source code (simple library), tests (unit & integration), and GH actions pipeline

 ## Getting Started
 The structure of each of the folders varies according to the purpose of the project, but will include: